Using Dictato

 Tip

-Use drawing to point at exactly what you're talking about — "this button here" beats "the button in the top-right corner".
+Use drawing to point at exactly what you're talking about, so you can say "this button here" instead of describing where it is.

 Circle gesture screenshot

-Rough-circle something on screen with your mouse three times and Dictato grabs the region automatically.
-No shortcut, no modifier keys — just spin the cursor.
+Rough-circle something on screen with your mouse three times and Dictato grabs the region automatically, without any keyboard shortcut.

 - First two loops arm the gesture